11 Easy Ways to Save Money on Flights

-Use Frequent Flier Programs
+Use Frequent Flyer Programs

 Watch Out for Taxes

-Imagine this: You’ve searched the cheapest days to fly.
+Imagine this: You’ve searched for the cheapest days to fly.
 You’ve compared airlines.
 You’ve monitored the fares for months.
 You’ve found a great deal and you’re ready to book.

 To do this yourself, just head to the purchase page as if you’re actually going to buy the tickets.
-There, you can see what the taxes will run before adding that flight to your target list.
+There, you can see what taxes will cost before adding that flight to your target list.
 Trust me, this saves a lot of headache (and heartache) when you’re actually ready to book.